 A long time ago, poker was a recreational card game for miners in the American West.
 Today, some players make a living out of their poker skills, winning millions of dollars on organised tournaments worldwide.
 Poker involves luck to a certain extent, but in order to be successful at this game, you have to have a lot of skill and the nerves of steel.
-If you’re passionate about poker and want to become a pro, here are some basic tips on where to start.
+If you prefer relaxed gaming fun, maybe it would be batter to search for best online bingo sites, but if you’re passionate about poker and want to become a pro, here are some basic tips on where to start.

 Practice, and lots of it

 All the pros that you see on the ETP tour had to start somewhere.
 Whether they played online or spent hours with their buddies throwing chips on a kitchen table, all of them played poker for several hundred hours before making it to a live event.

 If you have friends who love poker just as much as you do, organise poker nights as frequently as possible.
 Don’t forget that you can only get better by beating a better opponent, so try to find some experienced poker player and go head to head with him.
 He may even throw in some tips on how to play.